AGAPI

 FESTIVALS/AWARDS

-Get your tickets for the International and West Coast Premiere here!
+Click here to see AGAPI on LAGFF's website !
 AGAPI is officially selected and nominated for Best Animation at the 19th Los Angeles Greek Film Festival!
-Screenings start on May 27th!

-Get your tickets for the Award Ceremony here!
-AGAPI is officially selected and nominated for best Animation at the Kinematora Film Festival at Vaxjo, Sweden!
-The Award ceremony will take place on May 31 at 15:00pm at the Palladium!
+Click here for festival event details: AGAPI is officially selected and nominated for best Animation at the Kinematora Film Festival at Vaxjo, Sweden!
+The Award ceremony took place on May 31 2025 at the Palladium!

 CONTACT/PRESS